theappbusiness/ConfigGenerator/README.md

 A command line tool to auto-generate configuration file code, for use in Xcode projects.

 The `configen` tool is used to auto-generate configuration code from a property list.
 It is intended to create the kind of configuration needed for external URLs or API keys used by your app.
+Currently supports both Swift and Objective-C code generation.

 # Usage